estruyf/blog-content/content/posts/2022-05-18-adding-and-removing-github-project-labels-to-issues.md

     echo 'EOF' >> $GITHUB_ENV
 ```

-{{< blockquote type="Info" text="The notation you can see here is to store the CURL response in an environment variable called **PROJECT_DATA**.
+{{< blockquote type="info" text="The notation you can see here is to store the CURL response in an environment variable called **PROJECT_DATA**.
 You can find more information about setting environment variables in the [GitHub documentation](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#multiline-strings)." >}}

 Once you have the name, all you need is to use the [Simple Issue Labeler](https://github.com/marketplace/actions/simple-issue-labeler) action to add or remove your project labels.